-Burges, a Anti Jacksonian, was the representative for Rhode Island from 1833 to 1835.
+Burges was the representative for Rhode Island and was an Anti Jacksonian.
+He served from 1833 to 1835.

 From Jan 1826 to Mar 1835, Burges missed 506 of 1,406 roll call votes, which is 36.0%.
 This is much worse than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.